mbusel04/cse15l-lab3-report/index.md

 ## -l
-Instead of returning entire line, it returns the names of the files that contain it.
+Instead of returning the entire line, it returns the names of the files that contain it.
 #### Ex.
 1:
 Run:
 ```bash